Prague in One Day

 Walk to the Old Town Square, view the ‘must see’ Astronomical Clock and visit the beautiful Gothic Church of Our Lady Before Tyn or the baroque Church of St. Nicholas.
 From there, head to the Charles Bridge and take some beautiful photos.
 Next, climb up to the imposing Prague Castle, where St. Vitus Cathedral, the Golden Lane and the Royal Garden await.
 If you are tired of walking, you might take a tram up the hill and walk to the castle from the other side.
 When you get hungry, make your way back to Malostranske square and have a traditional Czech meal at one of the numerous pubs and restaurants.

 The second day is good for ‘laid back’ exploring or a leisurely walk along the river.
-From the Old Town Sq. walk to the Josefov, visit the Jewish museum, have a coffee at Slavia Café or at the Imperial Café.
+From the Old Town Sq. walk to the Josefov, visit the Jewish museum, have a coffee at Slavia Café or the Imperial Café.
 In the afternoon do some shopping around Wenceslas Square.
-In the evening you could have a few pints of world famous Czech beer at the U Pinkasu pub, or if you like classical music you might attend a concert at the Rudolfinum.
+In the evening you could have a few pints of world-famous Czech beer at the U Pinkasu pub, or if you like classical music, you might attend a concert at the Rudolfinum.

-For the first two days follow our two-day itinerary.
-And on your last day: in the morning either you can do a half-day trip to the medieval Karlstejn castle, visit the nearby medieval town of Kutna Hora, visit some of the museums and galleries or go shopping, etc. In the afternoon, have lunch in one of the Lesser Town restaurants and then take the funicular railway up to the Petrin Hill.
+For the first two days, follow our two-day itinerary.
+And on your last day: in the morning either you can go on a half-day trip to the medieval Karlstejn castle, visit the nearby medieval town of Kutna Hora, visit some museums and galleries or go shopping etc. In the afternoon, have lunch in one of the Lesser Town restaurants and then take the funicular railway up to Petrin Hill.
 It is an excellent place for a relaxing walk in the peaceful gardens, with great views over the city.
-And for even more spectacular views don’t forget to visit Petrin Observation Tower.
+And for even more spectacular views, don’t forget to visit Petrin Observation Tower.
 If you are energetic enough, continue walking from the Petrin Hill to the Pohorelec (Hradcany) and visit Strahov Monastery.
-From there take a scenic tram no.22 back to the city.
+From there, take a scenic tram no.22 back to the city.